 In what applications can I use NoiseAssist?

-NoiseAssist is very useful in many applications – for example, fast turnaround productions where there is no time for post, live broadcast and streaming, preview on set, feeds to video village, IFB feeds, rough guide mixes, and more.
+NoiseAssist is very useful in many applications – for example, fast turnaround productions (where there is no time for post), live broadcast and streaming, preview on set, feeds to video village, IFB feeds, rough guide mixes, and more.
 For film/tv, we recommend taking full advantage of the extremely flexible routing of the 8-Series.
 By sending the incoming signal to multiple channels, you can record one ISO as “raw” and the other ISO channel with NoiseAssist.
-If you deliver mono mixes, you can apply NoiseAssist to one of the L and R buses while leaving the other unprocessed.
-If you deliver a stereo mix and you don’t want to apply NoiseAssist to your main mix, patch the LR output back into a couple spare inputs and apply NoiseAssist on these channels.
-Make sure to remove these channels from the LR mix.
-Then you can route the NoiseAssist mix to any track, bus, or output.
+You can also simultaneously record and output NoiseAssist-ed and “raw” mixes by selecting or de-selecting which buses to apply NoiseAssist to.

 NoiseAssist is just another tool in your toolbox and it is up to the sound mixer to use it wisely.

 Can I buy more than one NoiseAssist plugin?

 You can upgrade from two instances to four or eight instances, or from four instances to eight instances of NoiseAssist.
 The maximum instances you can run on one single device/serial number is eight.

 We provide example WAV files for your consideration prior to purchase.
 The 8-Series also allows you to demo the 2-instance version of the NoiseAssist Plugin.
 While running NoiseAssist without a license, a periodic beep will be inserted in the audio path.
 All plugin purchases are final.
 As always, Sound Devices Support is available for all your post-purchase questions.